chinnawatp1995/crypto-api/README.md

 ```

-Using VSCode REST Client
+Using VSCode REST Client <br />
-  If you want to test the API using the VSCode REST Client, follow these steps:
+  If you want to test the API using the VSCode REST Client, follow these steps:<br />
-  Install the REST Client extension in VSCode.
+  Install the REST Client extension in VSCode.<br />
-  Open the *.test.http file in directory ./test and send the requests.
+  Open the *.test.http file in directory ./test and send the requests.<br />

 ER Diagram